pimanzi/Classy-Weather/README.md

 Classy Weather is a React-based web application that allows users to search for weather forecasts for the upcoming days.
 The app utilizes geocoding and weather APIs to provide accurate and up-to-date weather information.

 ## Demo

-Check out the live site: [Classy Weather](# Classy Weather

-Classy Weather is a React-based web application that allows users to search for weather forecasts for the upcoming days.
-The app utilizes geocoding and weather APIs to provide accurate and up-to-date weather information.

-## Demo